Healthy Homes Assessment Waipatu

 Home Assessments Waipatu for Rental Properties

-There are numerous concerns you should look for in a home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are a myriad of concerns to be able to examine in a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
 A few examples are:

 • Can the unit heat up sufficient capacity?

-The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist advice, call today to book your rental property house assessment.
+The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can be extremely costly for property owners and landlords.
+For specialist guidance, contact us today and book your rental property home evaluation.

 home assessments for rental properties